 Help students identify other resources that can help them answer their questions (e.g.

 - Clean up your area at the conclusion of each tutoring session: wipe down whiteboards

 and tables, throw away trash, and return any borrowed WaLC materials to their appropriate

 Participate in Tutor Training

-- Enroll in USI 202 (Introduction to Peer Tutoring).
-Successful completion of USI 202
+- Enroll in USI 202 (Introduction to Peer Tutoring) during your first year of employment.

 - Review documents in the WaLC Blackboard course (located under “My Organizations”)